5 cannabis facts for your grandparents

 "Microdosing" cannabis is growing in popularity as of late, and it can be a great way to treat pain, nausea, and other ailments, without feeling intoxicated, or developing other side effects like anxiety.
 Microdosing entails just that — using a very small amount of cannabis — and it can be easily done through using small doses of a THC-dominant product, using a low-THC cultivar, or a wide variety of low- or no-THC products that are high in cannabidiol.
 Research has shown that it can be just as effective as at treating pain.

-It can also be used to relieve pain, inflammation, and ease nausea and vomiting, among other uses.
+Exploring cannabis knowledge has taught us that it can also be used to relieve pain, inflammation, and ease nausea and vomiting, among other uses.
 The bottom line: CBD is a sound way to get medical benefits from cannabis without the “high” most people associate with the plant.

 5. Cannabis can help you sleep better